ericksonlargura/laravel-google-calendar/README.md

 ```

 Finally, for a more seamless experience in your application, instead of using the quickstart tool you can set up a consent screen in the [Google API console](https://console.developers.google.com/apis).
 This would allow non-technical users of your application to easily generate their own tokens.
 This is completely optional.

+If you have delegated domain-wide access to the service account and you want to impersonate a user account, specify the email address of the user account in the config file.

 ## Usage